shahtaj-qasim/Beverage-System-Microservices/README.md

 ## Beverage Management System using Microservices - Docker and Kubernetes

-## Artefacts, you have to submit
-- Source Code
-- docker-compose.yml
-- kubernetes.yaml
-- soa-config-ok.yaml
-- insomnia.json

 # Our Approach

  Our images are running on 'alpine-net' network.
 Please run command to create network -  docker create network alpine-net